-Newport County v Southampton
+Saints hit record eight past Newport

 Post update

-Foul by Louis Hall (Newport County).
+Foul by Jordan Greenidge (Newport County).

 Post update